 These sentiments seem to be pervasive in the minds of many.
 Despite whole industries rising and profiting off encouraging others to achieve their dreams, doubt still remains in many people’s minds.
-There are lots of facets that relate to why people doubt themselves, but for today, I would like to focus on the rewards that come after successfully completing a project.
+There are lots of reasons why people doubt themselves, but for today, I would like to focus on the rewards that come after successfully completing a project.
 The rewards that people deserve don’t always come, but what may be worse still is when the spoils are voluntarily turned down.

 There is a concept in psychology called “fear of success.”
 Essentially, this states that people can actively push success away rather than embrace it.
 Sometimes this is due to the pressure that accomplishment can bring, but more often than not, it is likely from a belief that one is not worthy or deserving of such rewards.
 It seems counterintuitive considering the pervasive idea in American culture that encourages people to seek more things and grow personal wealth.
 However, wealth can be scary for some, symbolizing greed, elitism, or even that others will start to attack them because of their money.

-Dispelling these ideas are fairly easy to do.
-Granted, there will always be people who act like jerkfaces because they think money entitles them to do so.
-For the remaining amount of “well off” people, I find these stereotypes to be nothing more than that.
+Dispelling these ideas is fairly easy to do.
+Granted, there will always be people who act badly because they think money entitles them to do so.
+For the remaining “well off” people, I find these stereotypes to be nothing more than that.
 Wanting to better oneself shouldn’t be equated with greed.
 Who among us hasn’t dreamed of one day owning a mansion, yacht, penthouse, or even small island?
 That drive to achieve goals and obtain rewards, no matter how extravagant, doesn’t necessarily indicate greed.

 For me, greed occurs when the pursuit of wealth far outweighs any practical or ethical reasoning.
 For example, if I invented a new type of wheel that functioned even better than the wheels we all know and love, there isn’t anything wrong with wanting to receive compensation for that.
 In fact, a cheaper and more efficient wheel would probably make me an overnight billionaire.
 Still, this instance doesn’t necessarily show greed.
-On the other hand, if I were to then take my billions and buy up other wheel companies to create a monopoly and then increase the price of wheels by 500%, that would probably be sufficient enough evidence to label me a douchebag who is a greedy prick, to put it mildly.
+On the other hand, if I were to then take my billions and buy up other wheel companies to create a monopoly and then increase the price of wheels by 500%, that would probably be sufficient enough evidence to make me very unlikable, to put it mildly.
 Wealth doesn’t cause greed, though the two can correlate.

 Lastly, the idea of people coming after you because you are rich is a little trickier to talk about.
 There are those who will come after you no matter what you are doing in your life.
 A mean Twitter comment, a glare on the street, or a middle finger in the rear view mirror while you’re driving: all of these things happen despite most of us not having copious amounts of money.
 It is true that more money can attract more problems, causing “long lost cousins” to pop out of the woodworks and beg for support.
 Despite that, I have found that most people are genuinely happy with their friends’ and families’ successes.
 They may not express that happiness all the time.
 In fact, they may show a jealous side every now and then.
 They may even ask you to stop talking about your accomplishments.
 But, as long as you aren’t rubbing it in their faces, most people realize that their personal issues may be negatively affecting how they are treating your achievements.
 They may not, but that’s why my profession exists.